al-caveman/cavemancms/content_raw/predictsimulator/article.md

 There you go!
 By analyzing our universe, and child simulations of other existences in our universe that we made, we might be able to answer questions about the parent existence that is simulating us (if we are being simulated)!

+## scope

+* Can't simulate a universe that can solve problems that are not computable in our universe.
+* Can't simulate too big universes.
+E.g. clearly can't simulate a universe as big as ours as there is no enough matter to compute and store states.

+So we are limited to small-enough simulations that hundreds of supercomputers can compute in 100s of years.

+Yes, the limitations should limit the information that we get.
+But, I still see no reason why those limitations would by any means imply that "_we cannot answer any question at all_''.

+IMO, if, in 100 years of supercomputer simulation, we manage to change a probability, say\(\hat\Pr(a_{e_0, 1} = \text{Yes})\), from 0.5 into, say 0.4999, and show that it's statitically significant, then this would be a great achievement.
+IMO a major leap in observing what is aroun us.